The Surfers

 "he said, she said," nothing like that.

-I could write, "were all secrets," but the sea is white
+I could write, "we’re all secrets," but the sea is white

 Sometimes the sea breaks into round pieces.